Center for Limnology

 I started with UW-Madison in Housing Human Resources in 2008 and joined the Limnology staff in March 2014; learning about our lakes, rivers and streams.
 I enjoy letting my friends and family know about the amazing research that I get to be a part of by working here.

-I grew up with the lake behind the house that my grandfather and his brother, Jesse, built, catching brim (called blue gill in WI), shell cracker and large and small mouth bass.
+I grew up with the lake behind the house that my grandfather and his brother Jesse built; catching brim (called blue gill in WI), shell cracker and large and small mouth bass.
 I even caught a nice size catfish one Mother’s Day afternoon.
-Yes, I’m holding it with a paper towel.
+Yes, that’s me with Grandma, daddy’s mama, holding it with a paper towel.